 If grown outdoors, rain showers will wash and refresh the leaves.
 Not something that happens indoors though.
 But you can mimic this by putting your plant under a tepid shower for 30 seconds every so often.

 As for the use of Leafshine, most ferns have sensitivities to chemicals so for that reason we'd recommend not to use it.
 A more important reason not to clean the leaves like this though is covered in the next question.

 What's the fuzzy white coating on the fronds?

 Many new owners (including me!) have made the mistake of thinking the white fuzzy coating on the fronds is a build-up of dust.
 It wipes off quite easily too.
 Don't do this.

 The fuzzy dust-like coating is actually part of the plant.
 Tiny hairs grown from the leaf that create a slight textured surface.
 These hairs have several positive benefits for your Staghorn.

 Firstly, they help the plant to conserve moisture as well as provide protection from strong sunlight by scattering some of the light particles away from the leaves.

 Finally, the textured surface helps water to stick to the leaves and prevent it from all running off.
 In nature this gives the plant more time to absorb moisture and make the most of the limited rainfall.

 Medium to Bright Light Very low light can result in a slow decline in plant health.
 Very bright intense sun can burn and damage the foliage.
-Anything between these extremes is fine.
+If in doubt aim for indirect light which will be somewhere between these extremes.